-- Voting is one of the most critical features in our democratic process.
-In addition to providing for the orderly transfer of power, it also cements the citizen's trust and confidence in an organization or government when it operates efficiently.
-In the past, changes in the election process have proceeded deliberately and judiciously, often entailing lengthy debates over even the most minute - proceeded deliberately and judiciously, often entailing lengthy debates over even the most minut detail.
-These changes have been approached with caution because discrepancies with the - election system threaten the very principles that make our society democratic. - 157 Times are changing.
-Society is becoming more and more web oriented and citizens, used to the - high degree of flexibility in the services provided by the private sector and in the Internet in - particular, are now beginning to set demanding standards for the delivery of services by - 160 governments using modern electronic delivery methods. - 161 Internet voting is seen as a logical extension of Internet applications in commerce and - government and in the wake of the United States 2000 general elections is among those - solutions being seriously considered to replace older less reliable election systems. - The implementation of electronic voting would allow increased access to the voting process for - 165 millions of potential voters.
-Higher levels of voter participation will lend greater legitimacy to the - 166 electoral process and should help to reverse the trend towards voter apathy that is fast becoming - a feature of many democracies.
-However, it has to be recognized that the use of technology will - 168 not by itself correct this trend.
-Greater engagement of voters throughout the whole democratic - 169 process is also required. - However, it is recognized that more traditional voting methods will exist for some time to come, so - a means is needed to make these more efficient and integrate them with electronic methods.
+- 83 Voting is one of the most critical features in our democratic process.
+In addition to providing for the - 84 orderly transfer of power, it also cements the citizen's trust and confidence in an organization or - 85 government when it operates efficiently.
+In the past, changes in the election process have proceeded - 86 deliberately and judiciously, often entailing lengthy debates over even the most minute detail.
+These - 87 changes have been approached with caution because discrepancies with the election system threaten - 88 the very principles that make our society democratic. - Times are changing.
+Society is becoming more and more web oriented and citizens, used to the high - 90 degree of flexibility in the services provided by the private sector and in the Internet in particular, are now - 91 beginning to set demanding standards for the delivery of services by governments using modern - 92 electronic delivery methods. - 93 Internet voting is seen as a logical extension of Internet applications in commerce and government and in - 94 the wake of the United States 2000 general elections is among those solutions being seriously - 95 considered to replace older less reliable election systems. - 96 The implementation of electronic voting would allow increased access to the voting process for millions of - 97 potential voters.
+Higher levels of voter participation will lend greater legitimacy to the electoral process - and should help to reverse the trend towards voter apathy that is fast becoming a feature of many - democracies.
+However, it has to be recognized that the use of technology will not by itself correct this - trend.
+Greater engagement of voters throughout the whole democratic process is also required. - However, it is recognized that more traditional voting methods will exist for some time to come, so a - means is needed to make these more efficient and integrate them with electronic methods.

-2.2 Technical Drivers
+103 2.2 Technical Drivers

-- 173 In the election industry today, there are a number of different services vendors around the world, - all integrating different levels of automation, operating on different platforms and employing - 175 different architectures.
-With the global focus on e-voting systems and initiatives, the need for a - 176 consistent, auditable, automated election system has never been greater. - 177 The introduction of open standards for election solutions is intended to enable election officials - 178 around the world to build upon existing infrastructure investments to evolve their systems as new - technologies emerge.
-This will simplify the election process in a way that was never possible - 180 before.
-Open election standards will aim to instill confidence in the democratic process among - 181 citizens and government leaders alike, particularly within emerging democracies where the - responsible implementation of the new technology is critical.
+- In the election industry today, there are a number of different services vendors around the world, all - integrating different levels of automation, operating on different platforms and employing different - architectures.
+With the global focus on e-voting systems and initiatives, the need for a consistent, - auditable, automated election system has never been greater. - 108 The introduction of open standards for election solutions is intended to enable election officials around the - world to build upon existing infrastructure investments to evolve their systems as new technologies - emerge.
+This will simplify the election process in a way that was never possible before.
+Open election - standards will aim to instill confidence in the democratic process among citizens and government leaders - alike, particularly within emerging democracies where the responsible implementation of the new - technology is critical.